dwilli77/bamazon/README.md

 # bamazon

-Bamazon is an application that simulates an amazon store using
+Bamazon is an application that simulates an amazon store using:
   * node.js
   * inquirer.js
   * MySQL